TheFifthRider/simply-roleplaying-webapp/docs/character/equipment.md

 The distance in [spaces](../getting_started/index.md#movement) in which the equipment is effective.
 The first number indicates the minimum number of spaces, the second number indicates the maximum number of spaces.

-#### Repeating

-Weapons in this tag fire a number of projectiles in rapid succession, bombarding their target. _Automatic rifles_, _hwachas_, and _pulse rifles_ often have the Repeating tag.

 #### Shield

 Equipment with this tag are carriable defense, like bucklers, directional forcefields, and riot shields.
 When carried, shields **increase the character's armor value by 5**.

-#### Slashing

-Weapons with this tag are weapons that have one or more long, sharp edges that can be used to lacerate. _Hunting knives_, _khopeshes_, and _rapiers_ often have the Slashing tag.

-#### Spread

-Weapons with this tag fire shrapnel, fire, poison, or other hazards to coat a wide area. _Cannons_, _shotguns_, and _flame-throwers_ often have the Spread tag.

 #### Weapon